Mehnazbarsha/Lab-1/README.md

-# Lab-1: Basic JUnit 4 // Claude for all code in this package
+# Lab-1: Basic JUnit 4

 ## Overview
 A Java application that calculates MPG (miles per gallon) for gas vehicles, MPGe (miles per gallon equivalent) for electric vehicles, and hybrid efficiency using JUnit 4 for testing.